Privacy & Cookies

 3rd Floor, 14 Cromac Place, Belfast BT7 2JB

 Tel: 028 9027 8757 or 0303 123 1114

 8. FUTURE CHANGES TO THIS DATA PROTECTION NOTICE

-In the context of constant technological evolution we may have to update this Data Protection Notice.
+In the context of constant technological evolution, we will update this Data Protection Notice from time to time.
 Please check the latest version of this Data Protection Notice on our website.
-We will inform you of any changes through our website or through our other usual communication channels with you..
+We will inform you of any changes through our website or through our other usual communication channels with you.

 9. CONTACTING US